ca-la/svgbundler-api/README.md

-# svgbundler-api
+# svgthumb-api

-A very small API wrapper around [svgbundler](https://github.com/ca-la/svgbundler).
+An API to generate PNG previews of SVG images.
+Bundles external contents using [svgbundler](https://github.com/ca-la/svgbundler).

 Accepts POST requests with SVG contents, which it bundles and returns.